openmobilityfoundation/curb-data-specification/curbs/README.md

 These are not meant to be a mirror to similarly named items in the Events API, but instead serve a unique purpose of describing locally defined regulations at a curb.

 This array of user classes serves as an 'AND' function.
-A vehcile must have all the properties listed in the array to use the curb.
+A vehicle must have all the properties listed in the array to use the curb.
 For example, an accessible EV bus will use `handicap-accessible` AND `electric` AND `bus`.
 To create 'OR' values at the same curb, you must create a new rule with the new array of values.

 New user classes MAY be generated to reflect local regulations, but when possible, the following well-known recommended values should be used.
-If multile similar values apply, then use the more descriptive/specific value when possible.
+If multiple similar values apply, then use the more descriptive/specific value when possible.

 **Well-known values:**